stagedml/pylightnix/docs/demos/REPL.md

 it was forced to make a new interrupt.
 Since we programmed only one interrupt, we now should have our realization.

-As a final note, one should understand that the resulting realization may now contain manual fixes.
-Pylightnix is not able to see this effects and can't distinguish repl- and normal realizations.
-User may terminate REPL realization at any time by calling `repl_cancel` or just closing the shell.
+As a final note, one should understand that since the REPL shell is now a part of the realization process, the output folder may be made to contain anything besides the products of it's realizer.
+Pylightnix doesn't see any difference between repl-tweaked and normal realizations.

 [Complete source of this demo](./REPL.py)